boschresearch/blech-doc/website/content/en/blog/articles/no-globals/index.md

 end
 ```

-Explain Blech code.
+Activity `AllSteps` is instantiated twice with separate local memory.
+Both instances run concurrently (`cobegin`) starting with `initialize` and repeatedly calculating one step.

 Since every activity lives for subsequent activations the compiler allocates the state for every instance in hidden global memory.

-In this example both instances of `activity AllSteps` live concurrently with each other, without having any data flow between them.
+Both instances are completely independent and do not exchange any data.

-This brings us to the next problem of globals when implementing dataflow between different functionality in an embedded application.
+This brings us to the next problem of globals when implementing dataflow between different computations in an embedded application.

 ## Dataflow between different functions